david-inf/deep-learning-applications/README.md

 Repository to host the laboratories from the course on deep learning applications

-## Lab1 - Convolutional Neural Networks
+## :test_tube: Lab1 - Convolutional Neural Networks

 Feel for working with deep models